AshleighAdams/LuaFlare/README.md

 LuaFlare by default is expecting to be ran behind a reverse proxy.
 This allows sending files via X-Accel-Redirect or X-Sendfile, and protects LuaFlare against many types of attacks.

-## Nginx

-Upon `make install`, if nginx is present, then the Nginx site is copied into `/etc/nginx/sites`.
-See `thirdparty/luaflare.nginx` for the site to be installed.

-## Apache

-Not implimented.
+When being configured, if Nginx or Apache has been found, then their respective sites will be installed upon `make install`.

+See `thirdparty/luaflare.nginx.(pre|post)`
+and `thirdparty/luaflare.apache.(pre|post)`
+for the sites themselves (pre and post configure).

 # To Do
 <!--- U+2610 (☐, 'BALLOT BOX'), U+2611 (☑, 'BALLOT BOX WITH CHECK'), and U+2612 (☒, 'BALLOT BOX WITH X') --->